Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 What if your mom was diagnosed with Borderline Personality Disorder or evidenced many of the traits (if not formally diagnosed)?

-(And, PS, keep reading until the end of the post for a list of other posts and resources if Mother’s Day feels hard for you this year.)
+(And, PS, keep reading until the end of the post.
+I put together a list of other posts and resources if Mother’s Day feels hard for you this year.)

 What is Borderline Personality Disorder?